Varisu (soundtrack)

-Varisu is the soundtrack album composed by S. Thaman for the Tamil-language film of the same name, directed by Vamshi Paidipally starring Vijay.
+Varisu is the soundtrack album composed by Thaman S for the Tamil-language film of the same name, directed by Vamshi Paidipally starring Vijay.
 The album consisted of five songs written by Vivek in Tamil, Ramajogayya Sastry for the Telugu dubbed version Vaarasudu and Nishant Singh, Raqueeb Alam and Vaibhav Joshi for the Hindi dubbed version.
 The album was released on Christmas Eve, 24 December 2022 by T-Series, and is accompanied by three singles—"Ranjithame", "Thee Thalapathy" and "Soul of Varisu"—being released on 5 November, 4 and 20 December, respectively.

 Background

 The film marked Thaman's first collaboration with Vijay; he was earlier intended to be associated with A. R. Murugadoss for the actor's 65th film in mid-2020.
-Murugadoss was later ousted by Sun Pictures as he refused to cut down the renumeration for the project, with Thaman also exiting.
+Murugadoss was later ousted by Sun Pictures as he refused to cut down the remuneration for the project, with Thaman also exiting.
 (Note: The film was later directed by Nelson with a new script, titled Beast (2022) and has Anirudh Ravichander scoring the music.)
 This film also marked his second collaboration with Vamshi Paidipally after Brindavanam (2010).